loda-lang/loda-programs/programs/README.md

 * [A186683](oeis/A186683.asm): Total number of n-digit numbers requiring 18 positive biquadrates in their representation as sum of biquadrates.
 * [A186949](oeis/A186949.asm): a(n)=2^n-2*C(1,n)+2*C(0,n).
 * [A187156](oeis/A187156.asm): Number of 3-step one space at a time bishop's tours on an n X n board summed over all starting positions.
+* [A187173](oeis/A187173.asm): Number of 3-step left-handed knight's tours (moves only out two, left one) on an n X n board summed over all starting positions.
 * [A187180](oeis/A187180.asm): Parse the infinite string 0101010101... into distinct phrases 0, 1, 01, 010, 10, ...; a(n) = length of n-th phrase.
 * [A187206](oeis/A187206.asm): a(n) = 6*(24*n - 1).
 * [A187272](oeis/A187272.asm): a(n) = (n/4)*2^(n/2)*((1+sqrt(2))^2 + (-1)^n*(1-sqrt(2))^2).